tisutisu/Automation/README.md

 # Automation
-It automation framework implementation using python
+Its a automation framework implementation using python